rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when calculating the AP cost of movement.

 ```
-Critter arg0 - the critter doing the moving
+Critter arg0 - The critter doing the moving
-int     arg1 - the number of hexes being moved
+int     arg1 - The number of hexes being moved
-int     arg2 - the original AP cost
+int     arg2 - The original AP cost

-int     ret0 - the new AP cost
+int     ret0 - The new AP cost
 ```

 -------------------------------------------